NREL/ROSCO/README.md

 Note that this may eventually be moved to a full conda install architecture

 #### Compiling ROSCO
 The controller itself is installed as a submodule in the ROSCO toolbox.
-For further information on compiling and running ROSCO itself, especially if you are on a Windows machine, we point you to the [DRC_Fortran github page](https://github.com/nikhar-abbas/DRC_Fortran/tree/develop).
+For further information on compiling and running ROSCO itself, especially if you are on a Windows machine, we point you to the [ROSCO github page](https://github.com/NREL/ROSCO_toolbox.git).
 For Unix systems, (or Unix shell's on Windows), cmake makes it easy to compile.
-In order to compile the controller, you should run the following commands from the [DRC_Fortran](DRC_Fortran) folder (note: this folder will be updated with the move of DRC_Fortran to ROSCO).
+In order to compile the controller, you should run the following commands from the ROSCO_toolbox folder.
 ```
-cd DRC_Fortran
+cd ROSCO
 mkdir build
 cd build
 cmake ..